philosowaffle/obisidian-work-template/002 meta/vault specification/Plugin Notes.md

 ### ✨ Installing a New Plugin

 1.  `ctrl+shft+n` to launch [[QuickAdd Plugin]] and choose Plugin
-2. Set the following properties on the Notes
+2. Set the properties specified by the template
-	1. `note_type`: `meta_plugin`
-	2. `meta_plugin_status`:
-		1. ✔️ - Adopted
-		2. ❌ - Disabled
-		3. 🧪 - Testing

 ### ⛔Removing A Plugin

-Update the `meta_plugin_status` property to be ❌ (disabled).
+Disable the `Enabled` property on the note.
 Add a note explaining why the plugin was removed using the following styling:

 > [!danger] Uninstalled or Disabled
 > Removed because it wasn't working well for me.